pushkar8723/electoral-bonds/dashboard/README.md

 Dashboard
 =========

-I also collated the data and made 2 dashboards.
-One for the purchaser and one for the receiver (en-casher).
+I also collated the data and made a dashboard.
 For this, I imported the CSV files into MySQL db and used [Metabase](https://github.com/metabase) to create these dashboards.
 These dashboards can be easily accessed by running the docker containers.